INSPIRE-MIF/caniuse/docs/gml.md

 Test expected outcome:

-the data loads and displays correctly in the map.
+the data loads and displays in the map.
 Data from Spain,downloaded from INSPIRE Geoportal, 67744 points.

 ### Geometry